 So what makes antioxidants stand the test of time?

-Let’s look closely at why we age, the way antioxidants work on a scientific level, and some of the huge aesthetic and health benefits they can offer us!
+To understand that, we need to look closely at why we age, how our skin and antioxidants work on a scientific level, and some of the huge visible benefits they can offer us.
 I’ll also give you some recommendations for fantastic antioxidant products you can try to take your skin care routine up a notch.
 So if you’re interested in learning more, let’s go!

 What are antioxidants?

 Antioxidants are at the core of preventative anti-ageing.
 They’re a powerful tool, capable of staving off future skin damage.

 They work by preventing damage caused by free radicals in our bodies.
 In this way they slow down a multitude of age and lifestyle related conditions and help us live longer and healthier.
 Lucky for us, this also extends to the quality and health of our skin!

 The main thing that defines an antioxidant is its atomic tendencies: antioxidants have spare electrons that they don’t need and can give away happily, or is a catalyst or molecule capable of participating in the reaction of free radical molecules that turns them into something else.

 Free radicals exist both in the environment and as produced by our cells, and are the reason antioxidants are so important – they’re the villain.
 Free radicals are defined by a missing electron.

 The damage they cause is thanks to this, causing them to attack other compounds like proteins to steal their electrons and make themselves whole again, or sometimes donate the unneeded electron.
 The new molecule then becomes a free radical, and the cycle continues.
 This is called an oxidation reaction.

 Free radicals can cause permanent cellular damage to protein like DNA.